 As a volunteer in this project you get the chance to actively contribute to species conservation by dedicating yourself to vulnerable whale sharks in the Maldives.
-During the project you’ll gain a fascinating insight into the natural paradise of the Maldives as part of an international conservation team of international volunteers – and return home with unforgettable memories and valuable experience.
+During the project you will live and work on a research vessel, roaming the turquoise waters off the Maldivian coast.
+You will gain a fascinating insight into the natural paradise of the Maldives as part of an international conservation team – and return home with unforgettable memories and valuable experience.

 The Maldivian waters are an excellent habitat for the largest fish on earth: the whale shark.
 The island country in the Indian Ocean is almost the only place on the planet where they can be observed year-round.
 Finning, pollution affecting the natural ecosystems of the coral reef, accidents involving boats and uncontrolled tourism: As these gentle giants face a growing number of threats, they are now considered a vulnerable species.

-During your time in the project you will be accommodated in a guesthouse, sharing a room with another person.
-Each room has its own bathroom.
-You will be served your daily meals in the nearby restaurant.
-The guest house also has Wi-Fi.
-One day per week is off: You can use this time to relax on one of the heavenly beaches, to go snorkeling or diving, or to get to know the island, the locals and other volunteers.
+During your time in the project, you will be accommodated on a spacious research vessel, sharing a cabin with another person.
+Each cabin has its own bathroom.
+You will be served your daily meals on the vessel.
+One day per week is off: You can use this time to relax on one of the heavenly beaches, to go snorkeling or diving, or to get to know the other volunteers.

 NATUCATE is a German agency, specialized in voluntary work, field guide training, nature-oriented educational courses and internships with a focus on nature and species conservation as well as animal protection.
 Moreover, we create and organize individual sabbaticals; commitment for nature conservation and personal development being in the centre.
 Sustainable and responsible traveling, so-called ecotourism, as well as nature and adventure travel are further areas of expertise.